 Huishan North Bund

 Views of the Huangpu River, the picturesque Pudong skyline, and the historic Bund comprise the primary value proposition of the development.
 North Bund is an attractive destination for companies that desire these unparalleled vistas as well as state-of-the art offices.
-The Perkins Eastman team devised a design plan for eight unique buildings with varying heights, layouts, and exterior materials that offer different vantage points and include panoramic and artfully framed middle distance views.
+The Perkins Eastman team devised a design plan for eight unique buildings with varying heights, layouts, and exterior materials that offer different vantage points, maximizing panoramic, artfully framed middle-distance views and daylight, enhancing their occupants’ experience.
 Individualized and differentiated building identities provide business executives with choices, increasing leasing and sales appeal as well as overall value.
 A traditional Chinese building material, terra cotta, appears on many of the buildings, tying them all together and honoring the region’s history.

 Huishan North Bund Huishan North Bund

-While showcasing the spectacle of big yachts, the centerpiece marina also underpins the District Energy System by functioning as a heat sink and utilizing cold river water for heat rejection from the surrounding buildings, yielding annual energy savings of 14% to 25%.
-The marina also doubles as the development’s storm water reservoir and supplies the greywater reuse system, serving low-flow sanitary fixtures and site-wide irrigation.
-The marina’s unique lock system, the first of its kind in Shanghai, supports a central submerged HVAC plant that creates a micro-climate benefitting the surrounding plaza by keeping it cool during the summer months and moderating the water temperature during winter months.
+While showcasing the spectacle of big yachts, the centerpiece marina also underpins the District Energy System (DES) by functioning as a heat sink and utilizing cold river water for heat rejection from the surrounding buildings, yielding annual energy savings of 14 to 25 percent.
+Under the marina, a stormwater and greywater reservoir collects 13,400 tons of water, covering 40 percent of the total project water usage by serving low-flow sanitary fixtures and site-wide irrigation.
+The marina’s unique lock system, the first of its kind in Shanghai, also creates a micro-climate benefitting the surrounding plaza through evaporative cooling during the warm months, and as a moderating body of water during the cold months.
+It also functions as a flood barrier in case of water level rise.

 Huishan North Bund 6 Huishan North Bund